Since C++11, std::decay is introduced along with

 1 | template <typename T> |

-and RemoveVolatileT
+RemoveConstT and RemoveVolatileT can be

-composed into RemoveCVT
+composed into RemoveCVT:

 1 | // metafunction forwarding: inherit the Type member from RemoveConstT |